House: Chase loves me. [Beat] And isn't Turkish.

-- In Dawn of a Royal Day, Dawn is in a Princess for a Day situation, and very briefly copies Princess Salvia's pseudo-Brit accent.
+- Pokémon.
+In "Dawn of a Royal Day", Dawn is in a Princess for a Day situation and very briefly copies Princess Salvia's pseudo-Brit accent.
 She doesn't keep it up, though, and Salvia doesn't try to imitate her.
 Oddly enough, people who aren't in on the swap (like Jessie and Salvia's butler) don't notice anything odd about this.

-- Fender (voiced by Robin Williams) in Robots briefly switches to a Braveheart-like Scottish accent when confronting Gasket.
+- Fender (voiced by Robin Williams) briefly switches to a Braveheart-like Scottish accent when confronting Gasket.
 He does this while wearing a Viking outfit (complete with horns... and a skirt (which is, most definitely, not a kilt).
 Of course, Robin Williams loves imitating accents and does it every chance he gets.

 - He also fakes a strange mix of French and German accents when pretending to be the servant of a European nobleman to crash a party.

 - Jay Baruchel gives Gerard Butler's Scottish accent a go in How to Train Your Dragon and How to Train Your Dragon 2.

 - In Despicable Me Margo briefly imitates Gru's accent after he insists they skip dance class in order to deliver cookies (as part of his master plan).

 Margo: Actually, we can't "skeep the dance class today".
 We have a recital coming up.

 - Kevin Kline does this a lot.
 Towards the end of The Road to El Dorado, Tulio (whose accent is Kevin Kline's natural American one) briefly mockingly imitates Miguel (who is voiced by Kenneth Branagh).

 - Very brief example: In Chicken Run, Ginger takes a stab at Rocky's accent when sarcastically saying "lone free-ranger."
 At least, it's less like her usual accent.